 In today’s competitive business environment, having the right insurance is essential.
 Photography blog The Modern Tog explains that “For photography business owners, equipment and liability insurance are the most critical insurance policies to secure protection.
 Even though you may be set up as a limited liability company (LLC) or a corporation, there is no limit to the need for business insurance.
 State laws may require that your business transactions be covered by a certain form of insurance.”

-By joining PPA, you not only become part of a dynamic and enormously resourceful community of professional photographers, but you automatically get basic PhotoCare coverage and insurance built around your unique photographic needs, and the ability to extend your cover is available at the click of a button.
+By joining PPA, you not only become part of a dynamic and enormously resourceful community of professional photographers, but you automatically get basic PhotoCare Photography Equipment Insurance, coverage built around your unique photographic needs, and the ability to extend your cover is available at the click of a button.

-PPA offers all of its members three basic levels of insurance: PhotoCare, PhotoCare Plus* and PPA General Liability.
+PPA offers all of its members three basic levels of insurance: PhotoCare, PhotoCare Plus* and PPA General Liability Insurance.
 Get in touch with us today to find the kind of insurance coverage that is best suited to your needs.

 For more insurance specific information, please email us at PPA@Locktonaffinity.com